CraftAcademy/workshop/walkthroughs/step15.md

 touch features/fixtures/students.csv
 ```

-Now run your tests again and you'll see that you have moved forward a bit but also that you can not move any further without defining a new `tudent` class.
+Now run your tests again and you'll see that you have moved forward a bit but also that you can not move any further without defining a new `Student` class.
 Time for some RSpec and unit testing.

 We start by creaating a `student_spec.rb` file in the `spec` folder and add a few expectations: